xma711/notebook/statistics/time_series/ARMA/README.md

 E.g. xt = c + phi1 xt-1 + phi2 xt-2 + ... phi_p xt-p + epsilon_t, where epsilon_t (or simply et) is the white noise.
 ( btw this example can be summarized by the term AR(p) )

-wikipedia says that some constraints are necessary on the values of parameters so that the model remains stationary.
+Wikipedia says that some constraints are necessary on the values of parameters so that the model remains stationary.
 (what is the meaning of stationary?)
 E.g. processes in the AR(1) model with |phi1|>= 1 are not stationary.
 (please read the [README.md for stationarity](../stationarity/README.md).)